GNOME/gimp/devel-docs/icons.md

 icons.
 You are welcome to add a raster version for Legacy, but this is not mandatory anymore.

-- Add the icons in relevant listing files in `icons/icon-lists/` then run `tools/generate-icon-makefiles.py` which will regenerate files for the autotools build integrating your new icons and `touch` the `meson.build` files to make sure the next build will trigger a reconfiguration.
-The meson build indeed also uses the same listing files so you only have to add your icon names in the right categories, run the script and you are done.
+- Add the icons in relevant listing files in `icons/icon-lists/` then run `touch icons/Color/meson.build icons/Symbolic/meson.build` to force-trigger their re-processing (hence re-configuration) at next build.
+Otherwise even with image list changed, meson might not see it as it uses the list from the last configuration.

 ### Pixel perfection